make-demo-learn-math/make-demo-learn-math.github.io/doc/index.md

 > [Takeaways](./takeaway-all.html)

-- What will you get from this presentation?
+- What do we hope to get from this presentation?
 - Our learning objective is
   to gain an appreciation
   for some of the interesting mathematics involved in video game development:
+  - Modular arithmetic
-  - Modular arithmetic (for generating our random numbers)
+    - for generating random numbers
+  - Spherical geometry
-  - Spherical geometry (for mapping numbers to points on our planet)
+    - for mapping those numbers to points on a planet
-  - Quaternion algebra (for rotating our 3D view)
+  - Quaternion algebra
+    - for rotating a 3D view of the planet from an orbiting satellite
-- Also, we will look at a seedable pseudorandom number generator in JavaScript that you can use for your own work.
+- Also, we will look at a random number generator in JavaScript that anyone can use freely in your own work.

 ## About me